pyeventsourcing/esdbclient/README.md

 is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

-The argument `filter_by_stream_name` optional is a boolean value that indicates whether the filter will apply to event types or stream names.
+The optional `filter_by_stream_name` argument is a boolean value that indicates whether the filter will apply to event types or stream names.
 By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

+The optional `consumer_strategy` argument is a Python `str` that defines the consumer strategy for this persistent subscription.
+The value of this argument can be `'DispatchToSingle'`, `'RoundRobin'`, `'Pinned'`, or `'PinnedByCorrelation'`.
+The default value is `'DispatchToSingle'`.

 The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.